PulseWaves/Specification/specification.rst

   The offset in bytes from the start of the Waves file to the samples of the waveform.
 How the pulse is sampled (and more) is described in the Pulse Descriptor that is indexed by a later field.

 Anchor X, Anchor Y, and Anchor Z:
   The anchor point of the pulse.
-Scaling and offseting the integers X, Y, and Z with scale and offset from the header gives the actual coordinates of the anchor point.
+Scaling and offseting the integers Anchor X, Anchor Y, and Anchor Z with the scale and offset from the header gives the actual coordinates of the anchor point.
 In case the Offset from Optical Center to Anchor Point field of the corresponding Pulse Descriptor is zero, the anchor point coincides with the location of the scanner's optical origin (or the pseuso origin) at the time the laser was fired.

   x_{anchor} = (X_{anchor} \* x_{scale}) + x_{offset}